YellowJacketLinux/LFS/README.md

 that call Python2 should call it using the shebang:

     #!/usr/bin/env python2

+The user calling it will of course have to have the appropriate path.

 Some add-on modules will be built for it as need arises.